xini/silverstripe-soapserver/readme.md

 **This module is just a wrapper for the "[restfulserver](https://github.com/silverstripe/silverstripe-restfulserver)" module, internally all SOAP calls are rewritten as RESTful calls**

-This module was originally developed as core part of the SilverStripe CMS, but since April 2016 is has been maintained by http://github.com/xini
+This module was originally developed as core part of the SilverStripe CMS, but since April 2016 it has been maintained by http://github.com/xini

 ## Requirements